Blendify/blender-manual/trunk/blender_docs/manual/animation/shape_keys/shape_keys_panel.rst

 Evaluation Time
 ---------------

-For example, if you have the shape keys, Basis, Key_1, Key_2, in that order, and you reset timing.
+For example, if you have the shape keys, Basis, Key_1, Key_2, in that order, and you reset timing:

 - Basis 10.0
 - Key_1 20.0